Skip to main content

 • Report*: The tabular report that will be delivered.

 • Report Parameters: The parameters to use when running the report.
+To pass in multiple parameters, separate them with a semicolon.

 • When setting a value in a dropdown list, use the following format: